 This is also used for viral hepatitis, cirrhosis of the liver, gastrointestinal upset, muscle cramps, “hardening of the arteries” (atherosclerosis), and diarrhea.
-Peony is also used for spasms such as cough (pertussis), epilepsy, nerve pain (neuralgia), the headache of migraine, and syndrome of chronic fatigue (CFS).
+Peony is also used for spasms such as cough (pertussis), epilepsy, nerve pain (neuralgia), the headache of migraine, and the syndrome of chronic fatigue (CFS).

 For healing cracked skin, people apply peony to the skin, especially cracks around the anus (anal fissures) that sometimes occur with hemorrhoids.